Margaret (Back Translation) by Saskia Holmkvist

 Pol Matthé is a Belgian artist based in Stockholm.
 He graduated from the Royal Academy of Fine Arts Antwerp in 2005.
 Matthé collects and works with notes, found objects, sketches and photographs.
 By meticulously layering these archives and their encounters, he constructs situation-specific works.

-Octagonal grey cardboard box with lasercut lid, glued and ripped b&w digital print
+Description: Octagonal grey cardboard box with lasercut lid, glued and ripped b&w digital print

 Printed on Munken Polar 170 gsm, stamped black ink, 187 x 187 x 27 mm